The infinity-category of stabilized Liouville sectors: Introduction

-Finally, for the sake of exposition, we present an undefined idea: If $M$ and $N$ are Liouville sectors, we let \eqn \embtop^{\dd}(M,N) \approx \{f: M \times T^*[0,1]^k \to N \times T^*[0,1]^{\dim M + k - \dim N}, \qquad k>>0\} \eqnd denote the space of stable (not necessarily strict) sectorial embeddings.
-This space is not well-defined---hence the approximation symbol---because even if $f$ is a sectorial embedding, its stabilization $f \times \id_{T^*[0,1]}$ is typically not a sectorial embedding, as the compact-support condition on $h$ is not preserved.
+\begin{warning} This space is not well-defined as written above---hence the approximation symbol---because even if $f$ is a sectorial embedding, its stabilization $f \times \id_{T^*[0,1]}$ is typically not a sectorial embedding, as the compact-support condition on $h$ is not preserved.
 At the same time, it is natural to contemplate a ``stabilized'' mapping space: For Weinstein sectors, the wrapped category is known to be unchanged under stabilization~\cite{gps-descent}.
-We give a more rigorous formulation of this mapping space in Remark~\ref{remark. stable Emb}.
+We give a precise formulation of this mapping space in Definition~\ref{defn. stabilized embedding space}. \end{warning}